tsvallender/tsvallender.github.io/_posts/2018-09-13-standards.md

 * can protect engineers from legal challenge by proving work conforms to the relevant standard.
 * protect clients from poor engineering.
+* help ensure interoperability and allow for interchangeable components.

 It is important standards not inhibit innovation and slow progress, and so it is the responsibility of a standard's administrating